iamsohel/machine-learning/intro.md

   add, user info   |       click?(0/1)            |       online advertising

+- **Example**:
-- Regression(Predict a number from infinitely many possible outputs): Housing price prediction:
+  - **Regression**(Predict a number from infinitely many possible outputs): Housing price prediction:
     - We can predict a housing price that has the dataset like size in sqft and price in
+  - **Classification**: Breast Cancer Detection
+- Regression vs Classification?
 ### Unsupervised Learning
 #### Recommender systems
 #### Reinforcement learning